developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ### WakeLock
-**Applies only to Android**.
-Controls whether the CPU will remain active after a press of the power button, which otherwise turns off the screen and keyboard backlight.
+**Applies to Android only**.
+Controls whether the CPU will remain active after the power button is pressed, which otherwise turns off the screen and keyboard backlight.
 Disabled by default.
+Effects battery life.

+**Note**: The value in the WakeLockType tag also can be effected using the `EB.Device.acquirePartialWakeLock();` and `EB.Device.releasePartialWakeLock();` JavaScript function calls.
+Refer to the [Android PowerManager docs](https://developer.android.com/reference/android/os/PowerManager.html) for more information.

 **Possible Values**: